NationalAssociationOfRealtors/block_r_provisioner/README.md

 **Installation**

 1. Run the `install.sh` script to setup the environment and install Hyperledger Fabric
-2. Edit `config.sh` with the hostnames of the servers that are to be used as nodes
+2. Edit `blockr-config.yaml` and `confitx.yaml` in the templates directory with the hostnames of the servers that are to be used as nodes
-3. Run the `provision.sh` script
+3. Provision the system using the instructions below.

 ---

 **Operation**

-The following scripts are included:
+The following primary scripts are included:

-- `config.sh` a space delimited list of Fully Qualified Domain Names (FQDN) for the nodes
+- `create_channel.sh` adds the peer on each node to the "blockr" channel
 - `install.sh` install Hyperledget Fabric and prepared the server
+- `install_chaincode.sh` installs chaincode on each node
 - `provision.sh` performs the provisioning
 - `reset.sh` sets the server to its initial state, but does not install Hyperledger Fabric
+- `start_nodes.sh` starts both peer and orderer daemons on each node of the system.
+- `stop_nodes.sh` stops both peer and orderer daemons on each node of the system.

+There is also a `scripts` directory that contains:

+- `invoke.sh' used to modify contents of the edger for testing
+- `query.sh' used to inspect the contents of the ledger duting testing

+Here is the sequence of operations neeeded to install a network:

+- `provision.sh` prepares each node using configuration information from the `blockr-config.yaml` and `confitx.yaml` files in the templates directory.
+Creates blocks and transactions required fro the `blockr` channel.
+- `start_nodes.sh` starts peer and orderer daemons on each node of the system.
+- `create_channel.sh` performs three operations on the peer of each node:
+-- defines the `blockr` channel
+-- joins the `blockr` channel
+-- defines the peer as an `AnchorPeer` to facilitate Hyperledger gossip communications
+- `stop_nodes.sh` to stop the nodes.
+We are working to eliminate this step.
+- `start_nodes.sh` to restart the nodeswith the channel operational.

+After installation, each node can be tested using the `query.sh` and `invoke.sh` scripts.

 ---

----

 **Disclaimers/Warnings**

 The script is destructive to any server running Hyperledger Fabric.
-It resets `/var/hyerledger/production` and deletes docker images.
+It resets `/var/hyperledger/production`and deletes docker images.
 Only run this script on VMs / servers created solely for Block R installation.

-The following binaries are copied from Hyperledger Fabric to for provisioning:

-- configtxgen
-- cryptogen
-- peer

 ---

 **Acknowledgements**

-This work was paterned after work from Yacov Manevich found on [github] (https://github.com/yacovm/fabricDeployment)
+This work is a collaborative effort of six REALTOR(R) Associations.